History of Nintendo Game Music (1983-2001)

 —Do you think writing music via programming is something anyone can do, if they work at it?

-Kondo: You don’t need the kind of mathematics and “numbers” knowledge that actual game programmers need, so yes.
-That isn’t to say that there weren’t people who were incapable of doing it, though.
+Kondo: You don’t need the kind of mathematics and “numbers” knowledge that actual game programmers need.
+That's not to say anyone can do it, though.
 Even if you’re a good musician, I think if you have absolutely no math skills whatsoever, it would be rough-going.

 —In 1986, Nintendo released the Famicom Disk System, with upgraded musical capabilities.